Mexico conference highlights Ducey’s border balancing act

 PHOENIX (AP) — Arizona Gov. Doug Ducey talks often about the strong partnership he has fostered with his neighbor to the south, Gov. Claudia Pavlovich of Sonora, Mexico.
 And the former chief executive of an international business is an ardent supporter of free trade and the easy flow of business across the border.

-He’s also a strong supporter of Donald Trump and consistently backs the president’s threats to shut the border or unilaterally impose tariffs — policies that, if carried out, would be a major setback to cross-border business flows he’s tried so hard to nurture.
+He’s also a strong supporter of Donald Trump and consistently backs the president’s threats to shut the border or unilaterally impose tariffs — policies that, if carried out, would be a major setback to cross-border business that he has tried so hard to nurture.

 Ducey’s struggle to balance it all was on display last week at a conference in Phoenix where he and Pavlovich commemorated the 60th anniversary of the Arizona Mexico Commission, which promotes stronger ties between their states.
 Ducey was at pains to square his support for Trump’s border policies with his fierce advocacy for stronger trade ties with Mexico.